 The monocross system consists of one long hydraulic shock absorber attached to the frame on one end and the swing arm on the other.
-This way the up-down movement in the rear wheel area is realigned, which improves shock absorption and ensures good performance on rough surfaces and the riders comfort.
+This way the up-down movement in the rear wheel area is realigned, which improves shock absorption and ensures good performance on rough surfaces and the rider's comfort.

 There were other advancements made to the enduro over the years: DT125-E received electric (CDI) starter charged by flywheel magneto, bash plate was added to the underside of the frame to protect the engine, racing type chain tensioner, emergency stop switch, protective padding on handlebars or improved silencer.

 In the year 1980, same as many Yamaha models, the liquid cooled engine was introduced to the dual sport bikes, creating on the DT 125LC.
 The LC model reverted back to manual kickstart, but many featured stayed.
 It had the revolutionary Torque induction, even lighter frame, large padded seat suitable for driver as well as passenger.
-The instruments were now housed in a headlamp cowl protecting them from the elements and giving the bike innovative appearance.
+The instruments were now housed in a headlamp cowl, protecting them from the elements and giving the bike an innovative appearance.

-In mid-1980's disc brakes at front wheel were introduced, followed by rear wheel on the 1987 model DT125R.
+In the mid-1980's disc brakes at the front wheel were introduced, followed by rear wheel on the 1987 model DT125R.
 This latest trail bike was a true motocross derived bike.
 Inspired by the 1987 World 125cc Motocross Championship, it was based on the winning YZ125 liquid cooled engine, crankcase with reed valve induction and YEIS & YPVS variable exhaust timing.
 The tank could now carry a whopping 10l of fuel, the front forks suspension was improved with 41mm telescopic tubes.
 Production of DT125R continued successfully until the new millennium.

 Yamaha DT 125 parts

-As Yamaha bikes evolved so did motorcycle spare parts.
+As Yamaha bikes evolved, so did motorcycle spare parts.
 Some parts are still being used nowadays and are available from Yamaha dealers directly, some were made obsolete.
 We offer OEM parts as well as quality reproductions of some of the most desired Yamaha DT125 parts on the market.
 Our aim is to supply those perishable parts that would improve the performance of your vintage enduro and help keep it on the road.

-To help you with your restoration, we stock range of Haynes motorcycle manuals, which are based on real projects, dismantling and rebuilding the particular DT 125 model.
+To help you with your restoration, we stock a range of Haynes motorcycle manuals, which are based on real projects, dismantling and rebuilding the particular DT 125 model.
 We also stock carburetor to air cleaner joints, swing arm bushes, cables, fuel tank dampers, front fork seals and dust boots, oil pump repair kit, various grommets and rubber boots as well as footrest rubbers and many more.

-For VIN numbers and colours please click
+For VIN numbers and colours, please click here: DT125 models

 This section contains parts for the following models: